 “Famously, studies have shown that only 7% of human communication is verbal – or, in other words, what you wear counts.”

 And all the more so in cultures – like that of some City companies – in which even wearing a blue business shirt instead of a white one is considered a faux pas.
 Or in those in which employers have failed to provide unambiguous guidelines to employees who need to appreciate that particular dress codes are part of the culture of the organisation they work for and, like it or not, toe the line.

 Keep it Classic

-But without guidelines, it pays to remember that business casual still never truly means casual anyway.
-Keep it classic: go overtly fashionable and you begin to look not only inappropriate.
-Your attire should never outshine your product or your colleagues will start to think you are more dandy than deal-maker.
-Keep it simple: no workwear, no pub-wear, no residue of Dress Up stiffness and so no suits – it’s all about the separates.
+In the absence of clear guidelines, it pays to remember that business casual still never truly means casual anyway.
+Keep it classic: go overtly fashionable and you only begin to look inappropriate.
+Your attire should never outshine your product or your colleagues will start to think you are more dandy than dealmaker.
+Keep it simple: no workwear, no pub-wear, no residue of Dress Up stiffness (therefore no suits) – it’s all about tailored separates.